Virtus Multi-Sector Intermediate Bond Fund

 HOW THE FUND PERFORMED

-U.S. Treasury Securities: Our underweight benefited performance as most spread sectors outperformed the government sector.
+- U.S. Treasuries and Agency Mortgage-Backed Securities (MBS): Our underweight position benefited performance as most spread sectors outperformed the government sector.

 CURRENT FUND STRATEGY

-Reduced Exposures: We have reduced our weightings to corporate high quality and yankee high quality securities.
-We redeployed the sale proceeds primarily to corporate high yield and high yield bank loans.
+Reduced Exposures: We have reduced our weightings to corporate high quality and non-U.S. dollar securities.
+We redeployed the sale proceeds primarily to emerging markets and residential mortgage-backed securities (RMBS).

 Foreign Exposure: Overall foreign exposure is slightly lower over the quarter, as we realized gains in select names that appeared rich.
-Valuations in specific countries are attractive, and fundamentals seem to be turning as a result of the dovish Fed and other central banks easing higher commodity prices, fading concerns over China, and the improvement in global risk sentiment.
+With regard to emerging markets, valuations in specific countries are attractive and fundamentals seem to be turning; Brazil and Russia are driving expected improvement in 2017.
+Exposures could receive a boost from greater U.S. growth, but higher U.S. rates and a stronger dollar are risks.
+Commodity prices are supportive, and the political election calendar is relatively light.
 We favor sovereigns in larger capital structures.
 Total foreign exposure in the Fund is slightly below historical averages.

-Higher Quality Focus: Although we have added to our credit exposures, we continue to emphasize higher quality companies within our below investment grade allocation, generally avoiding very low rated credits.
+Higher Quality Focus: Although we have added to our credit exposures, we have continued to hold higher quality companies within our below investment grade allocation, generally avoiding very low-rated credits.

 Energy: From an industry perspective, we have added energy-related credits.
-We are focused on companies that we believe can make it through the cycle even if oil prices stay in the $35 to $45 per barrel area for two to three years.
-We have also added to some higher risk/higher beta energy credits that have meaningful upside potential if oil rises above $55 over the next few years.
+Our focus has been less on trying to predict a quick recovery in oil and more on investing in companies that we believe can survive any type of market for oil, particularly those that can withstand two to three years of low prices in the $35 to $45 per barrel area.
+We have also added some higher risk/higher beta energy credits that have significant upside potential if oil rises above $55 over the next few years.
+In terms of supply and demand, the oil market is becoming more balanced and is expected to continue to improve, barring a big drop in global growth.

-Overweights: We continue to overweight corporate high yield and residential mortgage-backed securities.
+Overweights: We continue to overweight corporate high yield and residential mortgages.

-Structured Finance: Our allocation to the structured finance sectors continues to play an important role in the Fund.
+Securitized Product: Our allocation to the securitized product sectors continues to play an important role in the Fund.
 Valuations remain attractive in the areas in which we invest, and this segment of the market offers diversification to sectors more sensitive to global macroeconomic concerns.
-They also offer diversification to the corporate credit allocation within the Fund.
+These securities also offer diversification to the corporate credit allocation within the Fund.

-- Non-agency residential mortgage-backed securities have benefited from the steady improvement in the housing market and demand for mortgage credit.
+- Non-agency residential mortgage-backed securities (RMBS) have benefited from the continuing improvement in the housing market and demand for mortgage credit.

 As always, we believe it is important to stay diversified, have granular positions, and emphasize liquid investments.
-We continue to look for opportunities in all sectors of the bond market, striving to uncover any out-of-favor or undervalued sectors and securities.
+We will continue to look for opportunities in all sectors of the bond market, striving to uncover any out-of-favor or undervalued sectors and securities.
 We are constructive on spread sectors based on still-sound fundamentals, strong technicals, accommodative central banks, and attractive valuations in certain areas of the fixed income markets.
-We continue to focus on higher quality credits within our below-investment-grade exposure, and are willing to give up some yield in order to avoid potential credit issues as we navigate the credit cycle.

-With strong demand for fixed income by investors and a supportive environment, spread sectors continue to offer attractive investment opportunities to investors searching for total return and yield.
-Some of the specific sectors where we see value are out-of-index/off-the-run asset-backed securities, non-agency residential mortgage-backed securities, corporate high yield, high yield bank loans, corporate investment grade, and emerging markets.
+With strong demand for fixed income by investors and a supportive environment, spread sectors continue to offer attractive opportunities to investors searching for total return and yield.
+Some of the specific sectors where we see value are: out-of-index/off-the-run asset-backed securities, non-agency residential mortgage-backed securities, corporate high yield, high yield bank loans, and select emerging markets bonds.

 Credit & Interest: Debt securities are subject to various risks, the most prominent of which are credit and interest rate risk.
 The issuer of a debt security may fail to make interest and/or principal payments.
 Values of debt securities may rise or fall in response to changes in interest rates, and this risk may be enhanced with longer-term maturities.